dekoza/mtgpl/docs/_sources/AER.rst.txt

 Greenbelt Rampager
-   When Greenbelt Rampager enters the battlefield, pay {E} {E} (two energy counters).
+   When Greenbelt Rampager enters the battlefield, pay {E}{E} (two energy counters).
 If you can't, return Greenbelt Rampager to its owner's hand and you get {E}.

 Greenwheel Liberator